greglnelson/react-hooks-typescript-tome/docs/2-app/editing.md

 $> npm run test:cov
 ```

+Note: if you do not see new failing tests after running that, you have skipped or not run the commands above correctly.
 Since we are now failing these tests, we need to fix them.
-Refer to the information in the page above to tackle each test in turn:
+Refer to the information in the page above to tackle each test in turn (such as by pasting in some relevant example code and then editing that code to solve the problem):

 * Add a heading
 * Add an image with alt text